SeaGL/seagl.github.io/_posts/2020-11-11-social-soiree.md

 tags: '2020'
 ---

 This year, our theme is "[OSI Layer 8: freeing the people](/news/2020/11/10/announcing-SeaGL-2020-theme)" and we intend to provide an open and free space, despite being online.
-To that end, we've been working dilligently to bring the strong social aspect our attendees expect to SeaGL in 2020.
+To that end, we've been working diligently to bring the strong social aspect our attendees expect to SeaGL in 2020.

 [As previously mentioned](/news/2020/11/09/seagl-tech-stack), our tech team has put together a website that features streaming video from the talks alongside Kiwi IRC, providing a web interface to our numerous text chat channels.
-They've also created a bot which helps orchastrate all of the potential social interactions we hope you help start.
+They've also created a bot which helps orchestrate all of the potential social interactions we hope you help start.

 A key feature we've tried to emulate is the "hallway track".
 By asking the bot to create a channel, you can make visible spaces for like-minded folk to join you.
 Whatsmore, these rooms have a one-click on-demand video/voice option fully integrated utilizing Jitsi.
 Please feel encouraged to hop around, find your friends, and make some new connections.